jamesdordoy/starter-kit/readme.md

 * [Font Awesome](https://docs.fontawesome.com/web/use-with/vue)

 ## Testing
-Tests have been included for the backend controllers
+Tests have been included for Controllers and Actions

 ### Playwright